 The self-quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.

-Q: If I am traveling from an affected state to Connecticut to seek or obtain medical treatment, am I required to self-quarantine when I arrive in Connecticut?
+Q: If I am traveling from an affected state or affected country to Connecticut to seek or obtain medical treatment, am I required to self-quarantine when I arrive in Connecticut?

-A: Yes, you are required to self-quarantine when you arrive in Connecticut from an affected state if you were in such affected state for 24 hours or longer within 14 days prior to arriving in Connecticut.
+A: Yes, you are required to self-quarantine when you arrive in Connecticut from an affected state or country if you were in such affected state or country for 24 hours or longer within 14 days prior to arriving in Connecticut.

 While you are required to self-quarantine, you may leave your designated self-quarantine location to go to your medical procedure or other medical appointment.

-When you do leave your designated self-quarantine location and when in public after your mandatory self-quarantine period, you are required to wear a face covering when in public and when a six-foot distance from others is unavoidable, unless you have a medical condition that prevents you from wearing one.
+When you do leave your designated self-quarantine location and when in public after your mandatory self-quarantine period, you are required to wear a face covering when in public and when a six-foot distance from others is unavoidable, unless you have a medical condition that prevents you from wearing one and you have written documentation that you are qualified for the exemption from a licensed medical provider, the Department of Developmental Services, or other state agency that provides or supports services for people with emotional, intellectual or physical disabilities, or a person authorized by any such agency..

-Q: What if I am returning to Connecticut after visiting a state that was not on the list of affected states when I arrived, but was added to the list of affected states during my stay?
+Q: What if I am returning to Connecticut after visiting a state or country that was not on the list of affected states and countries when I arrived, but was added to the list during my stay?

-A: While Executive Order 7III and the Commissioner of Public Health’s Travel Advisory require an Affected Traveler to self-quarantine upon arrival in Connecticut, the Department of Public Health will not pursue or levy civil penalties against an affected traveler who arrives in Connecticut following a stay in a state that was not on the list of affected states when the traveler arrived (including instances in which the traveler arrived in a state prior to the effective date of Executive Order 7III) but became an affected state during the affected traveler’s stay, provided the affected traveler returns to Connecticut not more than seven days following the date such state was added to the list of affected states.
+The Department of Public Health will not pursue or levy civil penalties against an affected traveler who arrives in Connecticut following a stay in a state or country that was not on the list of affected states or affected countries when the traveler arrived there but was added to the list during the affected traveler’s stay, provided the affected traveler returns to Connecticut not more than seven days following the date such state or country was added to the list.

 Q: Are there any exemptions for essential travel?